Cristian-Curaba/RealEstateSalesPricesEstimation/README.md

-# Estimation of Iranian Real Estate Units Sale Prices
+# Estimation of Iranian Real Estate Units Sales Prices

 This repository contains the code for the (group M) final project of A.Y.
-2022-2023 Professor Nicola Torelli and Professor Gioia di Credico's course on **Statistical Methods for Data Science** at the University of Trieste in the A.Y.
+2022-2023 Professor Nicola Torelli and Professor Gioia Di Credico's course on **Statistical Methods for Data Science** at the University of Trieste in the A.Y.
 2022-2023.